February 14, 2020 💘 © by Judith Allen Shone

 Right now, my caregiving relationship with My Love still goes on.
 The grief I speak of here is of an ongoing nature.
 I cannot relate how I will feel going forward.

 Carrying the idea further, I felt that grief, defined as “love with no place to go,” meant, that if I wanted to again feel love, I would have to find places where I could share it.
-Memories of missing tenderness could remain while I would be able to replenish my soul, restoring love by continuing to care for others.
+Memories of missing tenderness could remain while I would be able to replenish my soul, restoring love by continuing to care for others, to find ways to help others get through a moment of their own grief, to relieve sadness and make them smile.

 I gain hope as I learn from other caregivers.
 They will tell their stories of their lost loves.
 There will be caregivers who gave their all and were drained empty of love and found love to fill their life again.
 While stories help ease the pain, none will be the same, yet all will be heartfelt.